Climate & Weather

 What We Know

-Rising greenhouse gases interfere with the radiant cooling of the earth, causing excess heat energy to build up in the atmosphere and the oceans.
-All weather is driven by energy.
-With more energy building up in the system, the normal ups and downs of weather become supercharged with more heat and moisture.
+Greenhouse gases block the radiant cooling of the earth, causing the trapped heat energy to build up in the atmosphere and the oceans.
+Since weather is driven by energy, with more energy building up in the system, normal weather cycles become more extreme, fueled by more heat and moisture.
 [1]

 The Costs of Extreme Weather